 Set up the conditional resource or activity

-- From the additional drop-down menu select "must be marked complete"
+6. From the additional drop-down menu select 'must be marked complete'

-You can also allow students to tick items themselves to say they're completed (but that relies on their honesty - compare it with their tracking report!).
-Where the resource is a label, the only way to indicate completion is for the student to manually tick it.
+It's also possible to allow students to manually mark an activity as completed (but that relies on their honesty - you can compare it with their basic tracking report!).
+Where the resource is a label, the only way to indicate completion is for the student to manually click 'Mark as done'.

 To allow student manual completion